OSU provides a competitive benefit package which includes insurance and retirement benefits in addition to other programs and services.

 The Consolidated Omnibus Budget Reconciliation Act of 1986 (COBRA) is continuation of group medical, dental and vision insurance coverage.
 Chard Snyder is the third-party administrator for COBRA coverage.
 OSU Benefits notifies Chard Snyder within 14 days of a loss of coverage.
 If you or your qualified dependent lose eligibility for university insurance coverage, Chard Snyder will send you a packet and application for COBRA.
 The notice is sent to your mailing address.

-Please review your address information in your employee portal, Self Service Banner, to ensure it is up-to-date.
+Please review your address information in your employee self-service portal, my.okstate.edu, to ensure it is up-to-date.
 You may only continue the coverage you or your dependents had at the time you or your dependents lost eligibility.
 In some cases, you may continue your flexible spending account (FSA).
 Contact Chard Snyder for information on continuing your FSA.
 Follow the instructions within the packet you receive from Chard Snyder to elect your COBRA coverage.

 Chard Snyder contact information: